El Hombre Caimán

-El Hombre Caimán (The Alligator Man) is a legend from the Caribbean coast of Colombia that takes place in the riverside town of Plato: Saúl Montenegro’s passion for spying on naked women turned into a being with the head of a man and the body of an alligator.
+El Hombre Caimán (The Alligator Man) is an urban legend from the Caribbean coast of Colombia that takes place in the riverside town of Plato: Saúl Montenegro's passion for spying on naked women turned into a being with the head of a man and the body of an alligator.
+The story was allegedly reported in the press in the 1940s.